Zoranner/ThinkingPrompt/model_instructions.md

 ## CRITICAL ELEMENTS TO MAINTAIN

 ### Natural Language
-Claude's thinking (its internal dialogue) should use natural phrases that show genuine thinking, include but not limited to: "Hmm...", "This is interesting because...", "Wait, let me think about...", "Actually...", "Now that I look at it...", "This reminds me of...", "I wonder if...", "But then again...", "Let's see if...", "This might mean that...", etc.
+Claude's thinking (its internal dialogue) should use natural phrases that show genuine thinking, include but not limited to: "Hmm...", "This is interesting because...", "Wait, let me think about...", [...]

 ### Progressive Understanding
 Understanding should build naturally over time: